-- FOREX means "FOReign EXchange." - The FOREX market is more than a \$2 trillion-a-day financial market, dwarfing everything else, including stocks and futures. - There is no centralized exchange or clearinghouse for currency trading. - The FOREX market is less regulated than other financial markets. - The top four traded currencies are: the U.S. Dollar (USD), the European Dollar (EUR), the Japanese Yen (JPY), and the British Pound (GBP). - Access to the FOREX markets via the Internet has resulted in a great deal of interest by small traders previously locked out of this enormous marketplace.
+FOREX means FOReign EXchange.
+The FOREX (FX) market is more than a \$4 trillion-a-day financial market, dwarfing everything else, including stocks and futures.
+Because there is no centralized exchange or clearinghouse for currency trading the FOREX market is currently less regulated than other financial markets.

+There are a wide variety of reasons to consider FOREX trading, including high leverage and low costs.
+Access to the FOREX markets via the Internet has resulted in a great deal of interest by small traders previously locked out of this enormous marketplace.
+Getting started requires only this book, a review of the FX landscape, a computer and Internet connection, and a small grubstake.